adinuca/backend-coding-challenge/README.md

 ##### Notes:
 User is not defined anywhere, so all "users" will be able to add expanses and see all expanses.
 Rollback is not working.
-Not sure if I calculated VTA correctly, I did it as 20% from the total amount, but I think it should be 120%<amount without vta>= amount
+Not sure if I calculated VAT correctly, I did it as 20% from the total amount, but I think it should be 120%<amount without vat>= amount